tbrowder/Net-IP-Lite/README.md

 ## Current Limitations

-Addresses must be in "plain" format (no CIDR or other newtwork information).
+Addresses must be in "plain" format (no CIDR or other network information).

 For the moment, no consideration for addresses is made for invalidity other than the format.